Graphene terahertz electronics

 The two-dimensional material graphene, consisting of a single layer of carbon, possesses unique properties of interest for a wide range of applications.
-In particular, the unique electronic features of graphene, combined with its flexible nature, make it a promising material to integrate into plastic and fabric, something that will be important building blocks in a future interconnected world.
-We have demonstrated a flexible terahertz detector that detects signals in the frequency range 330 GHz to 500 GHz.
-Hopefully, this can extend the use of terahertz technology to applications that will require flexible electronics, such as wireless sensor networks and wearable technology.
-Moreover, we study charge carrier transport properties in graphene field-effect transistors (GFETs), and fabrication processes, with the aim to improve graphene technology for high frequency applications.
-Part of the work is within the Graphene flagship.
+In particular, the unique electronic features of graphene, combined with its flexible nature, make it a promising material to integrate into plastic and fabric, something that will be essential building blocks in a future interconnected world.
+We have demonstrated a flexible terahertz direct detector that detects signals from 330 GHz to 500 GHz and an integrated 200-GHz graphene FET mixer.
+Hopefully, this can extend terahertz technology to applications that will require flexible electronics, such as wireless sensor networks and wearable technology.
+Moreover, we study charge carrier transport properties in graphene field-effect transistors (GFETs) and fabrication processes to improve graphene technology for high-frequency applications.
+Part of the work is within the European Graphene Flagship.

 - M. Bonmann et al., "Graphene field-effect transistors with high extrinsic fT and fmax," in IEEE Electron Device Letters. doi: 10.1109/LED.2018.2884054